A hybrid model for the population dynamics of periodical cicadas

 We construct a model of periodical cicadas using a nonlinear Leslie matrix model that incorporates competition and predation-driven Allee effects.
 Although periodical cicadas are known to have 13 or 17-year lifespans, we generalize so that the lifespan is $q \in \mathbb{N}$ years where $q$ is large.
 The population density of age-cohort $i$ at year $t$ is given by $x_t^i$ where $i=0,\ldots,q-1$.
-Hereafter, we refer to all classes $x_t^0,\ldots,x_t^{q-2}$ as juvenile age classes and $x_t^{q-1}$ as the adult age class.
-Additionally, we refer to individuals in $x_t^0$ as hatchlings.
+Hereafter, we refer to all classes $x_t^0,\ldots,x_t^{q-1}$ as juvenile age classes and $x_t^{\rm e}$ as the adult age class.
+Newly hatched first instar nymphs have density $x_t^0$ and, hereafter, we refer to individuals in this age class simply as ``first instars.''
 The general structure of a Leslie matrix model of cicada populations with a maximum lifespan of $q$ years is therefore given by

-Here, $s_i(\vec{x}_t)$ captures the survivorship of individuals of age $i$ to age $i+1$ where $\vec{x}_t$ is a vector of the population sizes for each age class, and $\R (x_t^{q-1})$ is the overall fecundity of the adult population in the presence of Allee effects.
+Here, $s_i(\vec{x}_t)$ captures the survivorship of individuals of age $i$ to age $i+1$ where $\vec{x}_t$ is a vector of the population densities for each age class.
 We assume that survivorship depends on both density-independent (mortality) and density-dependent (competition) processes.
-We also assume that competition occurs between all juvenile age classes and for analytic tractability we assume the functional form of competition is linear.
-Therefore, for each age cohort $0 \leq i < q-1$, the yearly survivorship is
+We also assume that competition occurs among all juvenile age classes and for analytic tractability we assume the functional form of competition is linear.
+Additionally, $\R (x_t^{\rm e})$ is the overall fecundity of the adult population in the presence of Allee effects.
+We assume that competition occurs prior to the emergence of adults; therefore, $x^{\rm e}_t= s_{q-1}(\vec{x}_t)x^{q-1}_t$.
+Now, for each age cohort $0 \leq i \leq q-1$, the yearly survivorship is

 where $\s$ determines mortality and $\beta$ controls the competition of juveniles.
 The maximum ensures non-negative population values.
 For simplicity, we assume that $\s$ and $\beta$ do not vary across age classes.
 Note that both parameters $\s$ and $\beta$ are divided by $q$ to ensure that the large $q$ limit is well-defined while holding these parameters fixed.
 Also, for fixed $q$ we require that $\s<q$.